 The Life Cycle of The Praying Mantis With Photos

 The praying mantis is almost alien looking with its triangular head and its thin body.
-The truth is it is a deadly killing machine and one of a gardeners greatest ally in the search for natural pest control.
+The truth is it's a deadly killing machine and one of a gardener's greatest ally in the search for natural pest control.

 To look at them they look fragile with their delicate legs and their paper-thin wings tucked neatly down.
 All of the photos here were taken just outside our door on our patio area, where we have been lucky enough to witness, the life cycle of the praying mantis.